 - The wins blog post and/or infographic.It should be fairly easy to put together a numbered summary of the good your donors made possible in the recent past.

 - Thank you video.
 Suggestion: Make a gift to Charity: water and see what you get in return.
 Also see my Pinterest board: “Gratitude, Nonprofits Say Thanks.”

 - A pledge (e.g., “To End Hunger;” “To End Inequality;” “To Keep Health Care a Human Right”).
 The food bank where I used to work made October “Hunger Challenge Week” and folks pledged to eat on just $4/day to see what it was like to live on food stamps.
 Of course, when they were subsequently asked to give, they could empathize with those they would be helping.

 - A short quiz to get folks more familiar with your work – and have a little fun in the process.
 You can even have a prize drawing for all who participate.

 - Transform #GivingTuesday to #GratitudeTuesday.
 Stand out from every other nonprofit, and flip the tables.
 Don’t ask for yet another gift during what is already an over-crowded asking season.
 Give the gift of thanks instead!
 (There are some examples if you click on the link to the article).
 Also make sure you’re prepared to follow up and keep these donors loyal.

 - Send personal emails to targeted donors you hope to renew and/or upgrade.
-Maximize every single day between now and the end of the year by sending out 5 emails/day to thank regular supporters.
+Maximize every single day between now and the end of the year by sending out 5 completely personal, tailored emails/day to thank loyal, thoughtful and passionate supporters.
 Begin NOW!

 Don’t Forget to Also: